-Patient Triage (NCCEP Protocol UP-2)
+Patient Triage (UP-2)

 - 1. Locate and remove all the ambulatory patients into one location away from the incident - A. Assign an individual (law enforcement, fire, or well-appearing patient) to keep them together until additional emergency medical resources arrive - B. Notify Incident Command or EMS Group Supervisor of their location - 2.
+Ask ambulatory patients to walk to a single safe collection area & will be initially Green - 3.
 Begin assessing all non-ambulatory victims at their location, as soon as safe to do so

-3. Respirations
+4. Respirations